Rockettes’ 9 Favorite Holiday Light Displays In New York CityN

-The New York Botanical Garden’s 26th annual Holiday Train Show sees the museum’s Enid A. Haupt conservatory converted into a stunning miniature landscape that holiday-lovers of all ages will adore.
-Watch more than 25 G-scale model trains and trolleys wend their around 150+ mini-landmarks (including new re-creations of the Empire State Building, Chrysler Building, General Electric Building and St. Bartholomew’s Church!) all rendered using natural materials such as bark and leaves.
-This year’s exhibit showcases Midtown Manhattan’s iconic skyscrapers and other architectural wonders; and a light-filled finale adds an extra touch of Christmas magic to this popular holiday attraction.
+The New York Botanical Garden’s 27th annual Holiday Train Show sees the museum’s Enid A. Haupt conservatory converted into a stunning miniature landscape that holiday-lovers of all ages will adore.
+Watch more than 25 G-scale model trains and trolleys wend their around 150+ mini-landmarks (including new re-creations of the Statue of Liberty, Ellis Island, Battery Maritime Building and the show’s first-ever rendition of One World Trade Center!) all rendered using natural materials such as bark and leaves.
+This year’s exhibit showcases Lower Manhattan’s architectural wonders; and a light-filled finale adds an extra touch of Christmas magic to this popular holiday attraction.

 New York City’s light displays are mostly feasts for the eyes, but the technologically astute exhibit Luminaries in the Winter Garden at Brookfield Place appeals to each visitor’s sense of touch as well.
 This holiday light installation, which was created by famed designer David Rockwell, consists of a smattering of 650 suspended lanterns whose colors can be manipulated by users who interact with one of the display’s three “wishing stations.”
 Could there be a more 21st century holiday light display in NYC?
 We’re betting not.